Studio: Issues Reporting

 - Your Hotspot or Tooltip is anchored to an in-app modal, dropdown menu, or some other element that the user might not always have open.
 This situation doesn't constitute an error, but simply the natural state where a user hasn't yet opened the element where the Hotspot or Tooltip is anchored.
 Most of the time your users will simply see the Hotspot or Tooltip when they eventually open the anchored element.
 In this scenario, an Issue may be reported if that experience occurs over an extended period of time or multiple sessions.

 - Certain users have access to an element in your app, while others do not.
 For example, User A has access to a full navigation bar including an 'admin' tab while User B has access to a similar navigation bar but without the 'admin' tab.
 Both users are shown a flow which details all 5 components of the navigation bar, but the final tooltip for the 'admin' tab cannot show for User B because that element is not present on the page.
 In this case, Appcues will report an issue.

 - The element is present on the page but is not visible because it cannot be scrolled to or is off the page for some reason.
-This could occur if the end user's browser window is very small and the webpage doesnt allow for scroll.
+This could occur if the end user's browser window is very small and the webpage doesn't allow for scrolling.
 This is very rare.

 Found multiple elements

 - Your Hotspot or Tooltip is anchored to an element that isn't named specifically enough.
 We would report this to you as "found multiple elements" and you'll need to reposition your Hotspot or Tooltip onto a new element to resolve the issue.